moorepants/eme185/content/pages/instructor-guide.rst

 All of the public information about the course should go on the `course website`_.
 The website source is at https://github.com/moorepants/eme185.
-You'll need to make a Github account and share your user name with Jason to get access to modify the website and permission to edit the Github issues.
+You'll need to make a GitHub account and share your user name with Jason to get access to modify the website and permission to edit the GitHub issues.
 See the README for instructions on editing and viewing the site locally.

 .. _course website: http://moorepants.github.io/eme185/